i-Am-GhOsT/i-Am-GhOsT/README.md

 > 🎯 Team player who is proficient in an array of scripting & programming languages, automation and tools.
 Also aware of agile, scrum sprint, waterfall. have expertise in DevOps/ Release Engineering.

-> 📝Excellent at converting requirements into exciting and specified online/stand-alone applications.
+> 📝 Excellent at converting requirements into exciting and specified online/stand-alone applications.

 > ❤️ I love taking challenges which helps me to focus and grow.
-In free time I love playing 🎮Call Of Duty, ⚽Fifa, 🏍️Riding Bike, listen to songs.
-I also play 🎸guitar.
+In free time I love playing 🎮Call Of Duty, ⚽ FIFA, 🏍️ Riding Bike, listen to songs.
+I also play 🎸 guitar.
 Currently I am getting interested into 💰 Crypto Currency And BlockChains and 🪐 metaverse.

 ---